 See our resources on how you can have a happy, healthy life with your furry companions, even if you’re allergic to them.

 Trouble affording your pet’s care?
-You may not have to give up your pet.

 Anyone can experience an unexpected financial crisis.
 Don’t panic: Many national, state and local organizations provide assistance with pet food and other essentials, behavioral advice and training, and low-cost or free spay/neuter and other veterinary care.

 Your local animal shelters or rescue groups can also be a great resource for free or low-cost pet assistance.
 Find your local shelters and rescues by visiting The Shelter Pet Project and entering your zip code.